- Energy-efficient living

 Soft plastics and plastic packaging that can be dropped off includes:

-- pasta and rice bags
+- bread, pasta and rice bags

-- lolly and biscuit packets
+- biscuit packets and trays

 - frozen food bags